ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/1_dynamic_memory_allocation.md

 [A]---------->[C] | [A]   [C]
 ```

-We've covered the high level how and why of using `malloc` and `free`, next you will
+We've now covered the high level how and why for using `malloc` and `free`.
+Next you will
 see a possible implementation of a dynamic memory allocator.